On certain mean values of logarithmic derivatives of $L$-functions and the related density functions: Proof of Theorem

 for $X>1$.
 We approximate $(F'/F)(\sigma+it)$ by the following function $f_X(t,\sigma;F)$:

-\begin{lem} Let $F(s)$ be a function satisfying axioms (1) to (4).
+\begin{lemma} Let $F(s)$ be a function satisfying axioms $\mathrm{(1)}$--$\mathrm{(4)}$.
 Let $\sigma_1$ be a large fixed positive real number.
 Let $\epsilon>0$ be a small fixed real number.
 Then there exists an absolute constant $T_0>0$ such that we have

-for all $T\geq T_0$, for all $\sigma\in[1-b^{-1}+\epsilon,\sigma_1]$, and for all $z\in\mathbb{C}$.
+for all $T \geq T_0$, for all $\sigma \in [1-b^{-1}+\epsilon, \sigma_1]$, and for all $z \in \mathbb{C}$.
 The error term $E_1$ is estimated as for any $X,Y>1$